ClarenceJoyIlagan/Movie_MCU-Dataset_GROUP8/README.md

 <details>
   <summary>LEFT Function</summary>

-  -The LEFT function is a text function that is used to extract a specified number of characters from the beginning or on the left side of a text string.
+>The **LEFT function** is a text function that is used to extract a specified number of characters from the beginning or on the left side of a text string.
 It is a simple yet highly important tool for text manipulation and data extraction tasks.
-The basic syntax for this function is =LEFT(text, num_chars).
+The basic syntax for this function is **=LEFT(text, num_chars)**.

-  -For example, if cell B4 contains the text "Iron Man" and you want to extract the first 4 characters, then you can use =LEFT(B4, 4).
+>For example, if cell B4 contains the text "Iron Man" and you want to extract the first 4 characters, then you can use **=LEFT(B4, 4)**.
 The result will be "Iron".
   <p align="center">
   <img src="https://github.com/aprilrhose/Movie_MCU-Dataset_GROUP8/assets/143881769/a4ef7a44-61c1-4759-b732-be4d49c40cc5">
   </p>